Birds of Prey (team): Gail Simone era

 When Gail Simone took over the series in 2003, she added the Huntress to the lineup.
-In her first arc, entitled "Of Like Minds", Simone let Black Canary walk into a trap set by Brian Durlin, known as Savant, and his assistant Creote.
+In the first arc, entitled "Of Like Minds", Black Canary walks into a trap set by Brian Durlin, known as Savant, and his assistant Creote.
 With Black Canary now critically injured and chained, Savant begins listing demands, the most significant of which is the true identity of Batman.
 In the end, Huntress and Canary defeat their enemies, and form a team.
 Additionally, the Twelve Brothers in Silk, a group of martial artists themed after the twelve signs of the Chinese zodiac, are introduced as enemies of the Birds of Prey.

 Author Simone commented on the new lineup, saying that each character provided a foil for the two others: "In this case, Babs and Dinah respect each other tremendously, and each is capable of great things the other is not.
 Dinah's not just Oracle's legs, sometimes, she's her conscience, or her muse, or just her best friend.
 And Oracle is far more to Dinah than just the mission controller.
 They trust each other, and out of that, there's a friendship that they believe in.
 Huntress...I see Helena as someone who is not a loner completely by choice.
 Dinah is so accepting and so open that Helena sees an opportunity to be part of something without having to force her way in.
 There's friction, because once Helena puts the mask on, she's really not very good fitting in.
 But she likes that they're giving her a chance.
 Whether she blows it or not, you'll have to keep reading".

 Detail from the cover for Birds of Prey #80, art by Ed Benes.

 Simone was appreciative of her work, saying Birds of Prey editor Lysa Hawkins "was looking for a slightly tougher Birds of Prey and asked me to submit a proposal.
 I have a huge fondness for Babs and Dinah both, so it's a bit of a dream come true.
 I'm really excited by the art, which is very sleek and sexy, with a nice dark tone, by Supergirl star Ed Benes".

 The Huntress later meets Oracle in person for the first time while rescuing her from a potentially life threatening situation during the "Sensei & Student" storyline.
 The US government had become aware of the existence of Oracle and formatted a list of suspects to interrogate, one of whom was Barbara.
 Without any form of due process, two federal agents imply they believe she is the Oracle and that if any evidence is brought to light she will be tried for treason against the United States of America.
 Once again, Oracle relies on the Huntress when no other allies are available.